Amorgos Island Guide

 Ferries are your only option if you want to visit Amorgos.
 Unusually for smaller islands, Amorgos has two ports that are both actively used by ferry operators, so you’ll need to make sure you know which port to choose depending on where you want to stay.
 Aegiali is the northwestern port, while Katapola is more central and closer to Chora.
 A regular bus service connects the two villages, so whichever you choose, it’s still possible to transfer to your accommodation with minimal fuss.

 Check out available ferry connections using the search box below.
-Be aware that many Greek ferry operators don’t confirm their routes until January-March of each year.
+Be aware that many Greek ferry operators don’t confirm their routes until February-April of each year.
 So, it’s worth checking back later if you don’t see availability for your chosen dates.

 Where to Stay on Amorgos